 The number of rounds or levels of the contest, the cost to enter each level, and the maximum cost for all rounds.

 Whether subsequent rounds will be more difficult to solve.

-The estimated number or percentage of entrants who may win, or have won the sponsor's last three contests.
+The estimated number or percentage of entrants who may win;

-The date prizes will be awarded, how many, the nature and estimated value of each prize, and the payment schedule.
+The date of prize awards, how many, the nature and estimated value of each prize, and the payment schedule.

-If you suspect you've been victimized, and you received the solicitation, sent your entry, or made a payment using the US Mail, the scammer likely violated the federal mail fraud statute.
+If you received the solicitation, sent your entry, or made a payment using the U.S. Mail, we want to hear about it.